kubepy/gpd-win3_steamos3/README.md

 sudo mkinitcpio -P
 ```

-#### gamescope mode for hibernate, edit `/usr/lib/power-button-handler.py` for appending this contents.
+#### gamescope mode for hibernate, edit `vim /usr/lib/hwsupport/power-button-handler.py` for appending this contents.
 #### The var `powerbuttondev` need to specify the input device, gpd win3 is `/dev/input/event2` for power key.
 #### `sudo usermod -a -G input deck` is `required` if the deck user cannot read the input device without the root permission.
 ```